mahamb/node-guides/Avail/INSTALL.md

 sudo systemctl enable availd
 sudo systemctl restart availd && sudo journalctl -u availd -f -o cat
 ```
-**Now your node is running in screen press "Ctrl+a+d" while running your node and left the screen.**
+**Now your node is running in separate screen terminal.
+Press "Ctrl+a+d" while running your node and left the screen.**
 **Use ``screen -r`` to return back to AVAIL screen**

 ### Before you can become an active validator, you need to bond your funds to your node.